juandarr/German-traffic-sign-classifier/README.md

 ### **4. Explore the feature maps and the response of different layers of stimuli**

-Lets explore the feature maps in the deep neural networks.
+Let's explore the feature maps in the deep neural networks.
 We have three convolutional layers in the neural network.
-We know that as we go deeper in the network the number of filters increases and we get access to more complex patterns.
+We know that as we go deeper into the network the number of filters increases and we get access to more complex patterns.
 Starting with simple geometrical features such as lines, edges and points in the first convolutional layer to circles, squares and curves in the layer that follows and finally, complex patterns such as faces, car/house shapes and more moving deeper in the network.
 However, since we are using two max pooling layer here and since the original image size is 32x32 pixels, after we apply two of them we will downsize the matrix image to half of the output of the first convolution, and then half of the output of the second convolution, we lose a lot of visual details here that can be discerned with the feature maps.
-Therefore, we will focus only in the first two convolutions.
+Therefore, we will focus only on the first two convolutions.
 Here is the input image we will use as the stimuli:

 ![alt text][image57]